- Founded 170 years ago, Western Union is the world's largest money transfer service.

 How fast is it to send money via WU?

-Most transfers are instant, and at worst shouldn't take any longer than two business days to arrive in most cases.
-If you choose to send funds after 7 pm or on a weekend, then there may be a slight delay, meaning your money may take three days, or in some cases even four days, to arrive.
+Most transfers are instant and, at worst, shouldn't take longer than two business days to arrive in most cases.
+However, if you choose to send funds after 7 p.m. or on the weekend, then there may be a slight delay, meaning your money may take three days, or in some cases, even four days, to arrive.

 Are there any minimum or maximum transfer amounts?

-There are isn't a minimum transfer threshold.
-There's a maximum daily transaction limit of $5,000, but this may vary depending on your transaction history and the type of transaction you want to make.
+There isn't a minimum transfer threshold.
+There's a maximum daily transaction limit of $5,000, but this may vary depending on your transaction history and the type of transaction you want.

-WU offers its users access to its service either through a desktop app, or a mobile app suitable for users on the go.
-The mobile application can be downloaded on either Android or iPhone devices through their respective app stores.
+WU offers users access to its service through a desktop or mobile app suitable for users on the go.
+The mobile application can be downloaded on Android or iPhone devices through their respective app stores.

-The mobile application currently has a 4.5 stars out of 5 stars rating on the Google Play store, and a 4.6-star rating on the iOS store.
+The mobile application currently has 4.5 stars out of 5 stars rating on the Google Play store and a 4.6-star rating on the iOS store.

 Why would you choose WU over other competitors in Australia?

 Unlike some competitors, such as PayPal, WU has the advantage that it has many ways to send money.
-It not only allows users to send money or receive money online and via a bank account, but also in person and in cash at a branch or agency.
+It allows users to send or receive money online, via a bank account, in person, and cash at a branch or agency.
 This applies to both senders and recipients.

-Because it has such a wide network, WU is more likely to be able to service less popular destination countries and currencies.
+Because it has such a vast network, WU is more likely to be able to service less popular destination countries and currencies.

 Is the WU platform more suited to individuals or businesses?

-Overall, services such as Western Union are more suited to individuals as opposed to smaller businesses because of their sometimes higher transfer fees and unfavourable exchange rates.
-Larger businesses may opt to swallow the higher costs, however, preferring to associate with a service with a longstanding reputation.
+Overall, services such as Western Union are more suited to individuals than smaller businesses because of their sometimes higher transfer fees and unfavourable exchange rates.
+However, larger businesses may swallow the higher costs, preferring to associate with a service with a longstanding reputation.